$260.30 Million in Sales Expected for Mueller Water Products, Inc. (NYSE:MWA) This Quarter

-According to Zacks, analysts expect that Mueller Water Products will report full-year sales of $1.06 billion for the current fiscal year.
-For the next fiscal year, analysts anticipate that the company will post sales of $1.09 billion, with estimates ranging from $1.07 billion to $1.12 billion.
-Zacks’ sales calculations are an average based on a survey of sell-side research analysts that cover Mueller Water Products.
+According to Zacks, analysts expect that Mueller Water Products will report full-year sales of $1.06 billion for the current year.
+For the next financial year, analysts expect that the firm will report sales of $1.09 billion, with estimates ranging from $1.07 billion to $1.12 billion.
+Zacks Investment Research’s sales averages are an average based on a survey of sell-side research analysts that cover Mueller Water Products.

-Mueller Water Products (NYSE:MWA) last issued its quarterly earnings results on Monday, May 3rd.
-The industrial products company reported $0.14 earnings per share for the quarter, beating analysts’ consensus estimates of $0.13 by $0.01.
-The firm had revenue of $267.50 million during the quarter, compared to the consensus estimate of $249.20 million.
+Mueller Water Products (NYSE:MWA) last released its earnings results on Monday, May 3rd.
+The industrial products company reported $0.14 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.13 by $0.01.
+The firm had revenue of $267.50 million during the quarter, compared to analyst estimates of $249.20 million.
 Mueller Water Products had a net margin of 7.56% and a return on equity of 13.23%.
 The business’s revenue was up 3.8% on a year-over-year basis.
-During the same period in the prior year, the firm earned $0.15 EPS.
+During the same quarter in the previous year, the business earned $0.15 EPS.

-The firm also recently disclosed a quarterly dividend, which was paid on Thursday, May 20th.
-Stockholders of record on Monday, May 10th were issued a dividend of $0.055 per share.
-This represents a $0.22 dividend on an annualized basis and a dividend yield of 1.64%.
+The company also recently announced a quarterly dividend, which was paid on Thursday, May 20th.
+Shareholders of record on Monday, May 10th were given a dividend of $0.055 per share.
+This represents a $0.22 dividend on an annualized basis and a yield of 1.60%.
 The ex-dividend date of this dividend was Friday, May 7th.
-Mueller Water Products’s payout ratio is 42.31%.
+Mueller Water Products’s dividend payout ratio is 42.31%.

-Large investors have recently added to or reduced their stakes in the company.
-Harvest Fund Management Co.
-Ltd bought a new position in shares of Mueller Water Products during the 1st quarter worth about $30,000.
-NEXT Financial Group Inc bought a new position in shares of Mueller Water Products during the 1st quarter worth about $54,000.
-Lazard Asset Management LLC lifted its holdings in shares of Mueller Water Products by 142.5% during the 1st quarter.
-Lazard Asset Management LLC now owns 4,622 shares of the industrial products company’s stock worth $64,000 after acquiring an additional 2,716 shares during the period.
-HM Payson & Co. bought a new position in shares of Mueller Water Products during the 1st quarter worth about $70,000.
-Finally, Russell Investments Group Ltd. bought a new position in shares of Mueller Water Products during the 1st quarter worth about $121,000.
-88.42% of the stock is owned by institutional investors.

 Mueller Water Products, Inc manufactures and markets products and services for use in the transmission, distribution, and measurement of water in the United States, Canada, and internationally.
 It operates in two segments, Infrastructure and Technologies.
 The Infrastructure segment offers valves for water and gas systems, including butterfly, iron gate, tapping, check, knife, plug, automatic control, and ball valves; dry-barrel and wet-barrel fire hydrants; pipe repair products, such as clamps and couplings used to repair leaks; and machines and tools for tapping, drilling, extracting, installing, and stopping-off.